acsdeveloper2025/CRM-APP/README.md

 - **Audit Reports** - Codebase fixes, security audits, and compliance reports
 - **Setup Guides** - Detailed setup instructions and troubleshooting guides

+## Platform Access Control

+The CRM-APP implements platform access control to ensure:
+- Field Agents can ONLY access the mobile application
+- All other user types (Backend Users, Admins, Super Admins, etc.) can ONLY access the web application

+See [PLATFORM_ACCESS_CONTROL.md](PLATFORM_ACCESS_CONTROL.md) for detailed implementation information.

 ## Troubleshooting

 - **Port conflicts**: Ensure ports 3000, 5173, 5174, 5432, 6379 are available